vranki/hemppa/README.md

 * set_settings - Load these settings.
 It should be the same JSON you returned in previous get_settings

 You only need to implement the ones you need.
 See existing bots for examples.

+Logging:

+Use `self.logger` in your module to print information to the console.

 Module settings are stored in Matrix account data.